beginning of content

 Signs of sexual abuse

-Certain overtly sexual behaviour may mean that a child has been exposed to adult sexual situations or possible sexual abuse.
+If your child exhibits overly sexual behaviour, it may mean that they have been exposed to adult sexual situations or possible sexual abuse.
 Sexual abuse can be physical, verbal or emotional.
-It can include being exposed to pornographic images.

 You should be concerned if your child:

-If your child is showing any of the above signs, talk to a:
+If your child is showing any of the above signs, talk to:

 If you are concerned about the possible sexual abuse of any child, you can: